Archdeacon of Cloyne

 The Archdeacon of Cloyne was a senior ecclesiastical officer within the Diocese of Cloyne until 1835; and then within the Diocese of Cork, Cloyne and Ross until 1986 when it merged with the Archdeaconry of Cork.
 As such he was responsible for the disciplinary supervision of the clergy within the Cloyne Diocese.

-The archdeaconry can trace its history from Colman O'Scannlain, the first known incumbent, who died in 1189 to the last discrete holder Arthur Charles Gill.
+The archdeaconry can trace its history from Colman O'Scannlain, the first known incumbent, who was mentioned in the Annals of the Four Masters as having been aircinneach (an Irish word for archdeacon) of Cloyne at some time before his death in 1179. to the last discrete holder Arthur Charles Gill.
 In between Thomas Wetherhead, Michael Boyle and William Steere went on to be bishops.